aws/aws-sdk-php/docs/feature-facades.rst

 Introduction
 ------------

-Version 2.4 and later of the AWS SDK for PHP includes the ability to enable and use static client facades.
-These "facades" provide an easy, static interface to clients available in the service builder.
+Version 2.4 of the AWS SDK for PHP adds the ability to enable and use static client facades.
+These "facades" provide an easy, static interface to service clients available in the service builder.
 For example, when working with a normal client instance, you might have code that looks like the following:

 .. code-block:: php